jliphard/bits-llama/README.md

 for accuracy to ensure that the DNA sequence is correct.
 ```

 If you know anything about DNA, this is really funny but about as wrong as it could be.
-After tuning on Bioe80 course materials,
+After tuning on Bioe80 course materials, we end up with a useful, clear, and entirely correct answer:

 ```text
 INPUT: (Human) How can I synthesize DNA?